Kyrios

 Skip to section

-Although this round of floods subsided within 3 days, Kyrios’ intervention only alleviated the symptoms but not the root causes of this disaster.
-While this once in 100 years flood may be due to climate change, the severity and impact of it could have been reduced with proper infrastructure through long-term planning and investment by a responsible and caring government.
-Malaysians have also seen how help was rendered during their greatest need, and should therefore discern carefully who is best able to look after their long term interests and livelihoods.
-Malaysians must stay united, regardless of race, religion or political affiliation.
-Only by supporting a righteous government with the right values and through hard work, can Malaysia truly achieve prosperity and sustained peace, and avoid such catastrophic disasters in the future.
+While this once-in-100-years weather event may be due to climate change, the severity and impact of it could have been reduced with proper infrastructure through long-term planning and investment by a responsible and caring government.
+Malaysians have seen how help was rendered during their greatest need, and should therefore discern carefully who is best able to look after their long term interests and livelihoods.

 TIMELINE